Pharmaceutical sales representative

 Companies maintain this provides an educational service by keeping doctors updated on the latest changes in medical science.
 Critics point to a systematic use of gifts and personal information to befriend doctors to influence their drug prescriptions.
-In the United Kingdom representatives are governed by a strict code of conduct from the Association of British Pharmaceutical Industries (ABPI).
+In the United Kingdom representatives are governed by a strict code of conduct from the Association of the British Pharmaceutical Industry (ABPI).
 No gifts are allowed.
 Companies are fined and held in breach if they use the tactics described in this description.